-Table of Contents CHAPTER ONE Motivate and Engage Every Student-By Becoming a Community Manager Rethink Your Role, Embrace Community Management .09 Develop a Teaching Presence- by Being Your Authentic Self .16 CHAPTER TWO Get To Know Your Students Use a Student Interest Inventory.
-26 Use Assessments To Know Where Students Are At .38 CHAPTER THREE Inclusivity In The Classroom Put Inclusive Teaching Into Practice Online .46 CHAPTER FOUR Make Equity a Touchstone of Your Classroom Community Make All Students Feel Welcome 55 Represent All Cultures And Backgrounds .58 Make Your Community Accessible 60 When it comes to student success, community is everything.
+Table of Contents

+CHAPTER ONE

+Motivate and Engage Every Student-By Becoming a Community Manager

+Rethink Your Role, Embrace Community Management 09

+Develop a Teaching Presence-By Being Your Authentic Self 16

+CHAPTER TWO

+Get To Know Your Students

+Use a Student Interest Inventory 26

+Use Assessments To Know Where Students Are At 38

+CHAPTER THREE

+Inclusivity In The Classroom

+Put Inclusive Teaching Into Practice Online 46

+CHAPTER FOUR

+Make Equity a Touchstone of Your Classroom

+Community

+Make All Students Feel Welcome

+Represent All Cultures And Backgrounds

+Make Your Community Accessible 60

+When it comes to student success, community is everything.
 The traditional classroom offered untold opportunities for learners to connect with their peers and professors.
 All that has changed.
 Understand how to build an online learning community that will motivate and engage students-and rival that of any face-to-face course.
 The tips and tools in this guide are here to help you and your students thrive.

-Community: The Cornerstone for Student Success Put yourself in the shoes of a college freshman starting classes in fall 2020.
-Your campus is likely closed and you're learning online, perhaps for the first time.
-You can't walk into a lecture hall and say hello to the students sitting next to you.
-You can't linger after class to talk with your professor.
-You can't exchange notes with friends or huddle together to organize a study group.
-So much of what we take for granted as part of the higher ed experience now looks completely different.
+Community: The Cornerstone for Student Success

+Put yourself in the shoes of a college freshman starting classes in 2022.
+Your campus may just be re-opening after more than a year of online learning.
+Yet, hybrid learning isn't going away.
+You can't always walk into a lecture hall and say hello to the students sitting next to you.
+You can't always linger after class to talk with your professor.
+You can't always exchange notes with friends or huddle together to organize a study group.

+So much of what we took for granted as part of the higher ed experience now looks completely different.
 Absent opportunities to connect with peers and faculty on campus, the virtual classroom has become the place for students to find that human connection.

 In the age of COVID and the shift to online learning, creating community has taken on renewed importance.
 So has knocking down the misconception that technology-mediated learning doesn't lend itself to cultivating the all-important feeling of belonging students crave.
 It may not happen with the same spontaneity as it does in a traditional classroom.
 And it does require creativity, planning and nurturing.
 But fostering a sense of community is every bit as possible in the virtual classroom as it is in a physical one.
 And given the importance of community and connection to student success, it's now more essential than ever.

 Like any transition, creating an online learning community takes fresh thinking and the willingness to try new things.
 But with the right approach, you can turn your virtual classrooms into places of relevance, vitality and fellowship.
 Even if the semester is already underway, there are plenty of ideas and activities you can use to build the kind of connections that engage and motivate students and make the learning process meaningful for everyone.

 We'd like to help you do just this.